nuuuwan/news_lk3_data/README.md

 *2024-08-21 07:52:00* · [`adaderanalk`](https://www.adaderana.lk/news/101385/police-inspector-and-constable-arrested-with-01-kg-of-heroin) · `en`

-An Inspector of Police (IP) and a Constable have been arrested by the Colombo Crimes Division (CCD) at Piliyandala while in possession of 01 kilogram of heroin, police said.
+An Inspector of Police (IP) and a Constable have been arrested by the Colombo Crimes Division (CCD) at Piliyandala while in possession of over 01 kilogram of heroin, police said.

+The two arrested police officers are reportedly attached to the Moratuwa Special Task Force (STF) Camp.

+Police further said that the seized haul of heroin, weighing approximately 01 kg and 53 grams, is estimated to be worth over Rs.
+10 million.

 ◼️